Feeling better about your time in hospital

 You can also bring some of your favourite things in from home, like:

-- an MP3 player with your favourite songs on
+- devices you can play your favourite songs on

 - a few of your favourite snacks.